Updated on July 29, 2021

 Face Coverings FAQs

-- Where are face coverings required?
+- Where are face coverings specifically required?

 The U.S. CDC requires that people wear masks in all forms of public transportation, such as planes, buses, and trains.